ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 ### 1.2.
 Aims

-This thesis will research the current state of the art tools used in TLS-testing.
+This thesis will research the current state of the art tools used in TLS-testing by developing one tool and testing some of the libraries using TLS.
 The main tool created and used during the testing part of the thesis is called TryTLS backend.
 It's known that the implementations of TLS are not perfect.
-It's also known that all the libraries used do not use the state of the art algorithms and techniques to secure the TLS connections as will be seen [later on](#432-test-runs-against-backends) in the thesis.
+It's also known that all the libraries used do not always use the state of the art algorithms and techniques to secure the TLS connections as will be seen [later on](#432-test-runs-against-backends) in the thesis.

 There are (almost) never too many ways of testing anything.